Bolivia–Mexico relations: History

 Historically, both nations were host to great indigenous cultures; the Aztecs and Mayas in Mexico and the Incas and Aymaras in Bolivia.
 Both countries were part of the Spanish Empire until the early 19th century.
 Mexico was part of Viceroyalty of New Spain while Bolivia was at first part of the Viceroyalty of Peru and then in 1776, it became part of the Viceroyalty of the Río de la Plata.

-Soon after independence, both nations established diplomatic relations.
-In 1831, Mexico sent its first concurrent ambassador to Bolivia based in Buenos Aires, Argentina.
+Soon after independence, both nations established diplomatic relations in 1831.
+That same year, Mexico sent its first concurrent ambassador to Bolivia based in Buenos Aires, Argentina.
 In September 1902, the first Mexican consulate-general was opened in La Paz and thus the first official diplomatic mission of Mexico in the country.
 In 1934, Bolivia opened its first diplomatic mission in Mexico City.
 In February 1939, both diplomatic missions were elevated to embassies in each other's capitals, respectively.

-Between 1964-1982, Bolivia was ruled by a military junta.
+Between 1964 and 1982, Bolivia was ruled by a military junta.
 During this time period, diplomatic relations between Bolivia and Mexico became tense.
 Between 1967 and 1980, the Mexican embassy in La Paz provided asylum to 260 Bolivian citizens during that time period.
 The most prominent asylee at the embassy was Dr. Antonio Arguedas Mendieta, a Bolivian national and former Minister of the Interior who in 1968 arranged for copies of Che Guevara's captured diaries to be smuggled to Havana, Cuba after his death in Bolivia in October 1967.
 When the government of President René Barrientos discovered the documents to be missing, it was discovered that Dr. Arguedas Mendieta was a CIA agent who had been recruited to destroy Che Guevara's forces in the country, but he was soon to become disenchanted with the Bolivian government and decided to send Guevara's diaries to Cuba.
 Dr. Arguedas Mendieta was accused by the Bolivian State for selling state secrets and in July 1969, Dr. Arguedas Mendieta sought asylum in the Mexican embassy where he remained until May 1970 when he was granted safe-conduct out of Bolivia to Mexico.

 In 1960, Mexican President Adolfo López Mateos had planned to visit Bolivia, however, his visit was suspended by force majeure.
 In 1963, President Víctor Paz Estenssoro became the first Bolivian head-of-state to visit Mexico.
 In 1990, President Carlos Salinas de Gortari became the first Mexican head-of-state to pay an official visit to Bolivia.

 In September 1994, Bolivia and Mexico signed a free trade agreement, however, in June 2010, Bolivian President Evo Morales cancelled the free trade agreement with Mexico.
 In January 2019, Bolivian Foreign Minister, Diego Pary, paid a visit to Mexico and met with Mexican Foreign Minister Marcelo Ebrard.
 During the visit, Mexico stated that it intends to remove visa requirements for Bolivian citizens for touristic purposes.